quozd/awesome-dotnet/README.md

 * [MathNet](https://www.mathdotnet.com/) - Math.NET is an open source initiative to build and maintain toolkits covering fundamental mathematics, targeting advanced but also every day needs of .NET developers
 * [Microsoft Automatic Graph Layout](https://github.com/Microsoft/automatic-graph-layout) - A set of tools for graph layout and viewing.
-* [UnitConversion](https://github.com/atulmish/UnitConversion) - Expansible Unit Conversion Library for .NET Core and .NET Framework
 * [ALGLIB](https://www.alglib.net/) - ALGLIB is a cross-platform numerical analysis and data processing library.
 It supports several programming languages (C++, C#, Delphi) and several operating systems (Windows and POSIX, including Linux) **[Proprietary]** and **[Free Edition]**
-* [AutoDiff](https://github.com/alexshtf/autodiff) - AutoDiff is a library for quickly computing gradients of functions defined by expressions.
-Mainly useful in numerical optimization
 * [GeometRi](https://github.com/RiSearcher/GeometRi.CSharp) - Simple and lightweight computational geometry library for .Net
 * [Rationals](https://github.com/tompazourek/Rationals) - Implementation of rational number arithmetic for .NET with arbitrary precision.
 * [MKL.NET](https://github.com/AnthonyLloyd/MKL.NET) - A simple cross platform .NET API for Intel MKL.
 * [AngouriMath](https://github.com/asc-community/AngouriMath) - An open-source symbolic/computer algebra library, made primarily for C# and F#.
 It covers a range of features and might be considered as an alternative to SymPy in .NET.
-* [Vim.Math3d](https://github.com/vimaec/math3d) - A feature-rich cross-platform replacement for System.Numerics with support for consistent serialization and binary layout, and additional structures and algorithms for efficient 3D Math.
 * [WPF-Math](https://github.com/ForNeVeR/wpf-math) - a .NET library for rendering mathematical formulae using the LaTeX typesetting style, for the WPF framework
 * [Jodo.Numerics](https://github.com/JosephJShort/Jodo/#numerics) - Provides extra number types (such as fixed-point and non-overflowing numbers) with full support for operators, math, string-parsing etc. Extensively tested, and cross-platform compatible.